Objectives of the group

 - Working paper: Leveraging the Impact of Business Environment Reform: The Contribution of Quality Infrastructure.
 Lessons from Practice, 2015.
 Offers an in-depth analysis of key lessons on how donor agencies can support the development of the Quality Infrastructure in developing countries.

 - Guidance: Measuring Business Environment Reform, DCED 2013.
 Provides guidance how to measure donor-supported BER results.
-There is also an associated Sample list of indicators.
+There is also an associated Sample list of indicators (in pdf and excel).

 - Case studies: Measurement of Donor-Supported Business Environment Reform Results, 2013.
 Includes four case studies on the measurement of BER results across regional trade support, tax reform, business advocacy and public-private dialogue, and improving the regulatory framework for business registration.